Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 If you are familiar with GANs you can probably [skip](#gans-evolution) this section.
 {: .date}

 If you are reading this, chances are that you have heard GANs are pretty promising.
 Is the hype justified?
-This is what Yann LeCun, director of Facebook AI, thinks:
+This is what Yann LeCun, director of Facebook AI, thinks about them:

 > "Generative Adversarial Networks is the most interesting idea in the last ten years in machine learning."

-I personally think that GANs have a huge potential but we still have a lot to figure out!
+I personally think that GANs have a huge potential but we still have a lot to figure out.

 ![All aboard the GAN train](https://cdn.meme.am/instances/500x/48663315.jpg){:height="auto" width="45%" .center-image}